-To shut down a column properly turn off the column oven and pump.
+To shut down a column correctly turn off the column oven and pump.
 Allow the column to reach ambient temperature before removing it from the system.
 To speed up the column reaching ambient temperature, leave the oven compartment open if possible.

 Tightly insert the end plugs that came with the column and place the column in the storage box.
-The only recommended storage solution is 0.001N sulfuric acid.
+The only recommended storage solution is the mobile phase.

 Store the column at laboratory temperature since excessive temperature over a long period of time might dry out part of the resin bed.
 Never leave the column in a heated oven for an extended period of time without mobile phase flowing through the column.
-To speed up each day's start-up times, it is possible to reduce the flow rate to 0.2 mL/min and leave the oven on overnight.
+To speed up start-up times each day, it is possible to reduce the flow rate to 0.2 mL/min and leave the oven on overnight.